NaghmeM/Parkinson-disease/README.md

 ![Parkinson's Disease Detection](https://github.com/NaghmeM/Parkinson-disease/blob/main/203938_web.jpg)

 ## About
 This repository contains a machine learning model using KNN  to detect Parkinson's disease based on voice signals.
-The project is built using TensorFlow JS and utilizes signal processing techniques.

 ## Motivation
 The goal of this project is to contribute to the development of early diagnostic tools for Parkinson's disease, which can significantly improve the quality of life for patients and their families.